 In a competitive academic and job market, many students or recent grads find themselves lost in the shuffle, especially when other applicants have similar academic or work histories.
-Academic and work accomplishments are what set you apart from the hundreds, perhaps thousands, of other job candidates vying for the same seat in college or that job you really want.
-Admission directors and hiring managers know that past achievement usually predicts future performance.
+Academic and work accomplishments are what set you apart from the hundreds, perhaps thousands, of other candidates vying for the same seat in college or that job you really want.
+Admissions directors and hiring managers know that past achievement usually predicts future performance.
 They also know that achievers are self-starters, motivated, and an asset to their school or company.

 What is an accomplishment?